 The Bible tells us that the way to test if a prophet is a true or false prophet is by whether his predictions happen.
 The Bible says:

 “When a prophet speaks in the Lord’s name, and the message does not come true or is not fulfilled, that is a message the Lord has not spoken.
 The prophet has spoken it presumptuously.
 Do not be afraid of him” (Deuteronomy 18:22, CSB).

 Bible prophecies fall into several categories.
-These categories help us to understand why God did or didn’t fulfil some prophecies.
+These categories help us to understand why God did or didn’t fulfill some prophecies.
 And they also help when it comes to interpretation of these prophecies.

 Let’s look at them:

-These are prophecies which whether or not they happen depends on if the people comply with God’s commands.
+These are prophecies which happen depending on whether the people comply with God’s commands.

-God Himself laid out this principle through prophet Jeremiah when He said:
+God Himself laid out this principle through the prophet Jeremiah when He said: